• Skip to primary navigation

 It is more expensive than imitation because vanilla beans are tricky to grow and harvest.
 Growing vanilla is labor intensive, and lately, the industry in Madagascar has been plagued with pirates stealing vanilla.

-Most pure vanilla extracts come from Madagascar vanilla beans, Mexican vanilla beans, or Tahitian beans.
+Most pure vanilla extracts come from Madagascar, Mexican vanilla, or Tahitian beans.
 You can definitely taste the difference when using the real thing.

 The limited areas where vanilla can grow make the supply of vanilla much smaller than the demand.
 Even though it has a hefty price tag, it is usually better to use pure vanilla extract when cooking or baking.
 You’ll get the best, robust flavor and color from using the real stuff!